-- If the FDA, the OHRP, the IRB, the Dean of School or any regulatory authority issues a clinical hold the Investigator will not implement the protocol until all issues have been resolved and the clinical hold has been removed.
+- If the FDA, the OHRP, the IRB, the Dean of College or any regulatory authority issues a clinical hold the Investigator will not implement the protocol until all issues have been resolved and the clinical hold has been removed.

 - Once an IND is in effect, additional new protocols added to the IND may proceed once the IRB approval has been obtained on the new protocol(s) and the OHR has been notified.

 - A new IRB-approved significant risk (SR) IDE must be submitted to the FDA.
 The Investigator must be in receipt of the FDA's IDE determination either assigning an IDE or granting an exemption from filing an IDE.

 - Subject enrollment may begin after all regulatory authorizations have been obtained and the OHR has been notified.

 - The Investigator may make any editorial or typographical changes to the protocol, as described in the definition for Minor Protocol Changes, at the time of the next protocol amendment submission.